nmheim/OptiFloat.jl/docs/src/internals.md

 # Developer documentation

-OptiFloat.jl implements the Herbie approach to floating point expression optimization.
-The steps above are roughly what the `@optifloat` macro is doing and will be discussed in depth in the rest of this document.
+OptiFloat.jl implements the Herbie approach to floating-point expression optimization.
+The steps below outline what the [`@optifloat`](@ref) macro does.
+Each step will be discussed in detail throughout this document.

-1. Given an initial Julia expression `expr`, compute the [`local_biterror`](@ref OptiFloat.local_biterror) of every subexpression and pick the subexpression `sub_expr` with the worst error for further analysis.
+1. Given an initial Julia expression `expr`, compute the [`local_biterror`](@ref OptiFloat.local_biterror) of every subexpression and identify the subexpression `sub_expr` with the highest error for further analysis.
-2. Recursively rewrite the `sub_expr` based on a [_set of rewrite rules_](https://github.com/nmheim/OptiFloat.jl/blob/main/src/rules-minus.jl), and simplify with a set of _simplify rules_, generating a number of new [`Candidate`](@ref OptiFloat.Candidate)s.
+2. Recursively rewrite `sub_expr` based on a [`REWRITE_THEORY`](@ref OptiFloat.REWRITE_THEORY) and simplify it using [`SIMPLIFY_THEORY`](@ref OptiFloat.SIMPLIFY_THEORY), generating a number of new [`Candidate`](@ref OptiFloat.Candidate)s.
-3. Keep track of all alternatives to `expr` (and their errors) in a list.
-Pick the next unused expression from that list and start from step 1.
-Finish after a number of steps or when all alternatives have been tested.
+3. Keep track of all alternatives to `expr` (and their associated errors) in a list.
+Select the next unused expression from that list and start again from step 1.
+The process concludes after a predefined number of steps or when all alternatives have been tested.
-4. Finally, infer good _regimes_: There might not be one expression that performs well for all inputs.
-OptiFloat.jl (like Herbie) infers good intervals for the different alternative expression and produces one compound expression.
+4. Finally, infer good _regimes_: There may not be a single expression that performs well for all inputs.
+OptiFloat.jl (like Herbie) infers optimal intervals for the different alternative expressions and produces a compound expression.

 ::: details Load packages
 ```@example report